tliang1/Java-Practice/Practice/Intro-To-Java-8th-Ed-Daniel-Y.-Liang/Chapter-2/Chapter02P24/ReadMe.md

 9. Run the program.

 #How To Use
 1. Enter the take-off speed in meters per second and the acceleration in meters per second squared.
-Each value must be separated by a space.
+The take-off speed and the acceleration must be separated by a space.
 No commas.